A Collaborative Focus on Youth Anxiety

 “We found that if you stimulate the hippocampus by giving spatial cues, you can actually get to a form of diminishing fear to a level that we refer to in scientific terms as fear erasure,” explains Dr. Lee.

-Now research funded by the Youth Anxiety Center is seeking to translate these findings from animals to patients to identify how individual variation contributes to risk and resilience for anxiety disorders and how clinical treatments can be optimized by targeting the biological states of the developing brain.
+Now research funded by the Center for Youth Mental Health is seeking to translate these findings from animals to patients to identify how individual variation contributes to risk and resilience for anxiety disorders and how clinical treatments can be optimized by targeting the biological states of the developing brain.
 This started with examining fear memories in patients with anxiety disorders conducted by Shannon M. Bennett, PhD, Co-Director of the Pediatric OCD, Anxiety, and Tic Disorders Program at Weill Cornell, and by Michael G. Wheaton, PhD, Adjunct Associate Research Scientist in the Department of Psychiatry at Columbia.
 These basic science findings by Dr. Lee have also led to a new perspective on anxiety treatment by Dr. Albano.

 A New Perspective on Anxiety Treatment